-Friday, June 7, 2024
+Friday, June 6, 2025

-In this session, attendees will get to become more familiar with several relevant, Indigenous-owned businesses.
-Hear directly from the founders about their groundbreaking organizations and the unique ways they're tackling the opportunities of today's logistics and transportation industry.
+In this session, attendees will get to become more familiar with some of these, Indigenous-owned businesses.
+Hear directly from the founders about their groundbreaking organizations, the challenges and successes they've had, and their unique insights into transportation and logistics.
+Attendees considering supplier diversity will leave with a glimpse at potential Indigenous business partners.

-About the speakers
+About the moderator:

 Zachary McCue